 |SIC Codes:||3482, 3484|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-The US gun and ammunition manufacturing industry includes about 300 companies with combined annual revenue of about $7 billion and is expected to grow at a low rate in the next two years.
+The US gun and ammunition manufacturing industry includes about 300 companies with combined annual revenue of about $7 billion.
 Key growth drivers include the development of new products and expansion into international markets.

 Demand is driven partly by hunters, gun enthusiasts, and weapon upgrades by police departments.
 The profitability of individual companies is closely linked to marketing.
 Large companies have economies of scale in purchasing.
 Small companies can compete effectively by producing premium-priced high-quality or decorative guns.
 The industry is highly concentrated.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Firearms and ammunition each account for about half of industry revenue.
 The US industry produces more than 8 million guns per year: about 50 percent are pistols and revolvers; about 35 percent are rifles, and about 15 percent are shotguns and other firearms.
 Within a category, a company may make guns of different caliber and style.
 The most popular pistol calibers are 9 ...